You are here: Urology Textbook > Drugs in Urology > Alpha blocker

 Cardiac Contraindications:

-Hypotension, mechanical heart failure (valvular, pulmonary embolism, pericarditis), congestive heart failure.
+Hypotension, mechanical heart failure (valvular, pulmonary embolism, pericarditis), and congestive heart failure.

 Other contraindications: